propfeds/terminal-blues/docs/contributing.md

 ## Terminal Blues

-The Terminal Blues [export script](../export.lua) does not require an installation of Lua.
+The Terminal Blues [export script](../scripts/export.lua) does not require an installation of Lua.

+1. Move `export.lua` to Aseprite's script folder (`%appdata%/Aseprite/scripts/` for Windows).
-1. Edit `master.aseprite` at your own will.
+2. Edit `master.aseprite` at your own will.

   - Note that inside the sprite there are layers with prefixing numbers.
   They are the layers' order within their folders (counting from 1).